services mesh background

 Our approach to penetration testing

 Our consultants conduct rigorous penetration testing of your networks, systems and applications using industry-standard practices.
-We are CREST-approved and certified to the UK Penetration Testing discipline, which affirms our expertise and professionalism in delivering these specialised services.
+We are CREST-approved and certified to the UK Penetration Testing discipline.
+This affirms our expertise and professionalism in delivering these specialised services.
 Each of our pentesting services adheres to the following assessment methodology:

-Penetration testing starts with building a map of the target environment, system or application (known as the ‘attack surface’) to establish all potential avenues of attack.
-We obtain detailed information about the attack surface using active and passive information gathering, such as Open-Source Intelligence (OSINT) gathering, port scanning and non-intrusive service enumeration techniques.
+Pentesting starts with building a map of the target environment, system or application (known as the ‘attack surface’) to establish the avenues of attack.
+We obtain detailed information about the attack surface using active and passive information gathering, port scanning and non-intrusive service enumeration techniques.

 We perform further scanning of your applications, services and systems to discover helpful information about the configuration of your assets.
 This process will often reveal technologies and versions of software in use, exposed sensitive files, misconfigured services and other facts about your assets that require further investigation.

-With a vast amount of information gathered about the target(s) under assessment, we combine various manual and automated techniques to identify attack vectors.
+With a vast amount of information gathered about the target(s) under assessment, we combine various manual and automated techniques to find attack vectors.

 Our team’s expertise allows us to discover hard-to-find vulnerabilities and plan an effective strategy to demonstrate exploitation.

-Once we’ve achieved a foothold via successful exploitation, our team replicates the attack lifecycle to identify and compromise other targets of value within the context of exploited systems.
+Once we’ve achieved a foothold via successful exploitation, our team replicates the attack lifecycle to find and compromise other targets of value within the context of exploited systems.

 Once we’ve obtained evidence of the successful attack chain, we remove any artefacts or changes applied to the system, restoring it as closely as possible to its original state.